 Apply effective and regular tests and reviews of the security of the product with digital elements.

-Aikido will soon be providing autonomous penetration testing that is more thorough and efficient than manual alternatives, enabling organizations to perform automated tests on an on-demand or continual basis.
+Aikido provides autonomous penetration testing that is more thorough and efficient than manual alternatives, enabling organizations to perform automated tests on an on-demand or continual basis.
 (This transforms weeks-long pen tests into assessments that take less than an hour).
 Separately, Aikido also automates security testing on every code change or build, ensuring continuous reviews.

 Beyond ISO27001, NIS2, and DORA: What the CRA Adds